BIRKENHEAD INSTITUTE, WIRRAL

 Your memories will help to keep the spirit of the Birkenhead Institute alive, so please send more in and I shall add them to the site.

-Many thanks for looking,
+Many thanks for looking, and I trust you will enjoy this site.

 (Birkenhead Institute Grammar School Pupil, 1960 - 1967)